DevExpress/testcafe/docs/articles/documentation/test-api/assertions/README.md

 ![Synchronous Functional Testing](../../../images/assertions/synchronous-testing.png)

 Functional tests are asynchronous on the web.
 This means that we cannot get the expected changes immediately after an end-user's actions.
-+For example, it can take time for the tested web page to send a request to the server for the required data, or an end-user's action launches an animation after which the web page reaches its final state.
+For example, it can take time for the tested web page to send a request to the server for the required data, or an end-user's action launches an animation after which the web page reaches its final state.
-+All these intervals cannot be pre-calculated because they depend on various factors: computer performance, network connection speed, etc. In this case, if we perform assertions immediately after the test action finished,we can get an indefinite result.
+All these intervals cannot be pre-calculated because they depend on various factors: computer performance, network connection speed, etc. In this case, if we perform assertions immediately after the test action finished, we can get an indefinite result.

 ![Asynchronous Functional Testing](../../../images/assertions/asynchronous-testing.png)